aversini/envtools/data/aliases.md

 ---------|-------------
 `r`      | Shortcut to reload your environment without having to restart your terminal.
 `sds`    | Shortcut for `sudo su -`
 `web`    | Starts a small web server on port 8080, serving files in the current folder.
+Use `--port` to specify another port.

 ## Misc Helpers